public-key-cryptography/public-key-editor/README.md

 	cryptography because nonlinear, multivariate, multi-dimensional, modular and non-modular equations are unsolvable.

+	The public keys also include the Rabin / factorization cipher c = m ^ 2 (mod n) where n is the cipher or static public key, m is the sender's secret key and c is the one-time public key; and the Merkle- Hellman / knapsack cipher c[] = s0 a[] + r[][] s[] (mod n), b = c[] (m[] + e[]) where the vector c is the cipher or static public key, a is a permutated sequence of superincreasing integers, r is a public random matrix, s is a secret vector, e is a vector of small random errors, and b is the subset sum or the sender's one-time public key.

 	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the cipher-